 Business Units are attributes associated with facilities within Sospes that can be organized hierarchically.

 Each role determines what a user has the ability to do and see within the Sospes system.
 It is common for certain users to have a combination of roles in order to give them access to the proper areas of the system.
-For example, here is a table that outlines the commonly used roles and what they have access to:
+Visit User Roles and Permissions for a full guide on user roles and permissions in Sospes.

 How Business Units work

 Business Units are attributes associated with facilities within Sospes that can be organized hierarchically.
-They provide an additional level of relationships within your Sospes environment and can be used to organize data, users, assets and facilities in a way that best works for you.
+They provide an additional level of relationships within your Sospes environment and can be used to organize data, users, assets, and facilities in a way that best works for you. your institution.

 An example of how these work: